Notre Dame House

 - Free laundry facilities and clothing/household donations

-- In partnership with Centre 3, we work with the NU deal program, the Notre Dame House School offers a free studio based course for youth in transition.
-In this professional 12 week course youth learn how to design, print, film, market and sell their work.
-For more info contact email@example.com
+- Notre Dame House School offers a free studio-based course for youth in transition.
+In this 12-week course youth learn how to design, print, film, market and sell their work.
+For more information, contact email@example.com

-- In partnership with ART Forms and Recreate, we create opportunities to explore a full array of creative pursuits, ones which promote self-discovery, leadership development, and an activated dialogue with the city at large.
+- In partnership with ART Forms and Recreate, youth explore a full array of creative pursuits, which promote self-discovery, leadership development, and an activated dialogue with the city at large.
 For more info check out www.Artforms.com